Asymptotically Optimum Perfect Universal Steganography of Finite Memoryless Sources: Embedding Distortion Control

-We verify next that the rate-distortion upper bound~\eqref{eq:rd-function} holds for partitioned permutation coding, independently of the partitioning chosen.
+We verify next that the rate-distortion bounds in Section~\ref{sec:rate-dist-bounds} still hold.
 Applying~\eqref{eq:rd-function} individually to the partition rates $\rho_j$ in~\eqref{eq:R_partitioning_2}, and then using the concavity of $\log(\cdot)$ and Jensen's inequality, we have that